-The Helford River and it’s surrounds is one of the most beautiful regions of the county but remains one of the least visited.
+The Helford River and it’s surrounds is one of the most beautiful regions of the county.
+But it remains one of the least visited.
 These slow moving waterways, sunken lanes and quiet creekside villages are hard to reach by car.
 For me by far the best way is to cross the river by passenger ferry from the Helford Passage and explore on foot.

 The last walk I did in the area took me from Helford village to the famous Frenchman’s Creek.
 This time I headed in the opposite direction.

 This peaceful walk winds its way thought the thick woodland that hugs the side of the river.
-The path takes you past sandy beaches, such as Penarvon and Bosahan Cove, with views across the river to Durgan and Mawnan.
-It skirts along the edges of the Bosahan Estate towards the finger of land called Dennis Head.
+The path takes you past sandy beaches, such as Penarvon and Bosahan Cove.
+There are beautiful views across the river to Durgan and Mawnan.
+The walk skirts along the edges of the Bosahan Estate, towards the finger of land called Dennis Head.

-Bosahan is still a private estate but the beautiful gardens which are full of tropical plants can be visited during the spring/summer months.
-You will also pass the old disused kennals for the estate’s hounds along the way and several signs reminding you not to stray from the path.
+Bosahan is still a private estate but the beautiful gardens full of tropical plants can be visited during the spring/summer months.
+You will also pass the old disused kennals for the estate’s hounds and several signs reminding you not to stray from the path.